Multiple Dedekind Zeta Functions: Analytic properties and special values

-{\bf Examples:} Using the analytic continuation, we can consider values of the multiple Dedekind zeta functions, when one or more of the arguments are zero, which allows us to express special values of multiple Eisenstein series (see \cite{ZGK}) as multiple Dedekind zeta values.
+Assuming the analytic continuation (Theorem \ref{thm analytic}), we can consider values of the multiple Dedekind zeta functions, when one or more of the arguments are zero, which allows us to express special values of multiple Eisenstein series (see \cite{ZGK}) as multiple Dedekind zeta values.
+This is presented in the following three examples.